top of page

 People who are incarcerated have had many of their rights and all of their liberty suspended, often causing them to encounter a wide array of situations that they've never encountered before.
 HFP provides support for individuals who are navigating the prison system.
 This includes but is not limited to the grievance procedure, mail / JPay-related issues, property-related issues, and more.

-In House Assistance
+In House Advocacy

 Our Story